eliasnogueira/public-speaking/README.md

 ### Workshops
 18 in total

 All the formal workshops I did.
-Here workshop means a mini-course with a small audience where I can show challenges about the subject and the audience can practice with my help.
+Here, workshop means a mini-course with a small audience where I can show challenges about the subject and the audience can practice with my help.

 | Date | Event | Subject | Language  |
 |:----:|-------|---------|:---------:|